matus-kocik/django-template/README.md

     **Note:** Use `poetry install --no-root` to skip installing the template as a package.

-4. Create a `.env` file from the example (copy env.example):
+4. **Check Python Interpreter and Environment**

+    After installing dependencies, verify that the correct Python interpreter is being used and that the Poetry environment is properly configured.

+    To check your Python version:

     ```bash
+    python --version
+    ```

+    To check the Poetry environment and interpreter:

+    ```bash
+    poetry env info
+    ```

+    Ensure that the `Executable` path points to the Python interpreter inside your Poetry-managed virtual environment.
+If not, activate the correct environment:

+    ```bash
+    poetry env use <path-to-python>
+    ```

+5. Create a `.env` file from the example (copy env.example):

+    ```bash
     cp .env.example .env
     ```

-5. Generate a new secret key:
+6. Generate a new secret key:

     You can generate a new secret key using Django's built-in functionality.
 Run the following command in the Django shell: